zidein07/nodejs-express-angular/README.md

-echo 'app on nodejs and angularjs'
+app on nodejs and angularjs